List of states with nuclear weapons: China

 China tested its first nuclear weapon device ("596") in 1964 at the Lop Nur test site.
 The weapon was developed as a deterrent against both the United States and the Soviet Union.
 Two years later, China had a fission bomb capable of being put onto a nuclear missile.
 It tested its first hydrogen bomb ("Test No. 6") in 1967, 32 months after testing its first nuclear weapon (the shortest fission-to-fusion development known in history).
 China is the only NPT nuclear-weapon state to give an unqualified negative security assurance with its "no first use" policy.
 China acceded to the Nuclear Non-Proliferation Treaty in 1992.
 As of 2016, China fielded SLBMs onboard its JL-2 submarines.
 As of February 2024, China had an estimated total inventory of approximately 500 warheads.

 According to Stockholm International Peace Research Institute (SIPRI), China is in the middle of a significant modernization and expansion of its nuclear arsenal.
 Its nuclear stockpile is expected to continue growing over the coming decade and some projections suggest that it will deploy at least as many intercontinental ballistic missiles (ICBMs) as either Russia or the US in that period.
 However, China's overall nuclear warhead stockpile is still expected to remain smaller than that of either of those states.
 The Yearbook published by SIPRI in 2024 revealed that China's nuclear warheads stockpile increased by 90 in 2023, reaching 500 warheads.

-US Department of Defense officials estimate that the Chinese had more than 600 operational nuclear warheads as of December 2024, and it was on track to possess 1,000 nuclear weapons by the year 2030.
+US Department of Defense officials estimate that China had more than 600 operational nuclear warheads as of December 2024, and it was on track to possess 1,000 nuclear weapons by the year 2030.